ar-io/ar-io-marketplace-process/docs/adr/ADR-001-module-whitelist.md

 - No protection against malicious ANTs
 - Could result in fund loss or state corruption

-### 4. Stake-based Trust System
-Require ANT processes to stake tokens as a bond for good behavior.

-**Rejected because**:
-- Overly complex for the current use case
-- Requires additional economic mechanisms
-- Module whitelist achieves the goal more simply

 ## Implementation Notes

-- The `From-Module` tag is populated by the AO message system and represents the source code (Arweave transaction) that the sending process is running
+- The `From-Module` tag is populated by the AO message system and represents the WASM module (Arweave transaction) that the sending process is running
-- Whitelist management handlers require owner permissions (to be implemented)
+- Whitelist management handlers require owner permissions
 - The whitelist is stored in process state and persists across messages
-- Empty `From-Module` tags result in `isWhitelisted()` returning false

 ## References

 - [AO Token Specification](https://github.com/permaweb/ao/tree/main/blueprints)
-- ARNS Marketplace Specification: `docs/spec.md`
-- Intent-based Workflows: Feature branch PE-8712

-## Future Considerations

-1. **Multi-signature whitelist management**: Require multiple approvers for whitelist changes
-2. **Time-locked whitelist updates**: Add delay between whitelist approval and activation
-3. **Automated module verification**: Tools to verify module code before whitelisting
-4. **Whitelist governance**: Community-driven whitelist curation process
-5. **Temporary whitelist entries**: Support for trial periods or expiring whitelist entries